 The aberration of Oz can be seductive and addictive.
 For those who lack the strength of character and intellect, they will be dragged into the useless vortex of consummately feeding the delusion.
 Value will be eroded and opportunity lost.
 So why waste precious thought and resources sustaining the mirage of Oz?
 What’s wrong with lauding the authentic image we see (if we are courageous enough) in the mirror every day?

 While most of us strive to be diplomatic yet still stumble on political correctness, most cannot eradicate over override their internal prejudices.
 Yet, we waste incalculable amounts of our time and intellectual capacities trying to get people to ‘feel’ or think in a certain way.
 Talk about a complete waste of time!
 People are going to feel and believe what they will.
-You aren’t going to change a lifetime of conditioning because you need to demand your ‘rightness.’
+You aren’t going to change a lifetime of conditioning because you feel the need to demand your ‘rightness.’

 The post Forget Oz!
 What’s Wrong with the Little Old Man Behind the Curtain? appeared first on The Unapologetic Capitalist.